alexander-kastil/az-cloud-native/labs/lab-05/readme.md

-# Lab 05 - NoSQL Data & Event storage using Cosmos DB
+# Lab 05 - Domain Driven Design, NoSQL Data & Event storage using Cosmos DB

 In this lab we will design our basic data model and keep aspects of Domain Driven Design in mind.